jayprajapati-dev/Lead-Management-System/README.md

 - **Dashboard & Analytics**
   - Real-time overview of sales pipeline
   - Performance metrics and conversion rates
-  - Visual charts for lead sources, statuses, and team performance
+  - Visual charts for lead sources, statuses and team performance
   - Customizable date ranges for reporting
 - **Task & Reminder Management**
   - Create and assign tasks with priorities and due dates